viivi-uhari/CollaborativeAI/README.md

 To test things locally and see if they work, we provide a docker compose file along with a simple orchestrator.

+To run locally you will need docker installed!

 To run, you need docker installed.
 You also need the following environment variables set: